Goldschmidt, Cards clinch playoff spot, rally past Cubs 3-2

-Goldschmidt hit a tiebreaking double in the ninth inning and the Cardinals clinched a playoff spot by rallying past the Chicago Cubs 3-2 on Sunday for their first four-game sweep at Wrigley Field in almost a century.
+CHICAGO (AP)Paul Goldschmidt hit a tiebreaking double in the ninth inning and the St. Louis Cardinals clinched a playoff spot by rallying past the Chicago Cubs 3-2 on Sunday for their first four-game sweep at Wrigley Field in almost a century.

-“Just relentless on our guys’ part,” manager Mike Shildt said.
-“That’s the way we play baseball.
-That’s the way we compete.”

-NL Central-leading St. Louis qualified for October for the first time it won the division in 2015.
-It also stayed three games ahead of Milwaukee.

-This time, Chicago manager Joe Maddon sent a dominant Yu Darvish (6-8) back to the mound to go for his first complete game since 2014.
-But the result was the same in the Cubs’ fifth consecutive one-run loss and sixth straight overall.
+The time, Chicago manager Joe Maddon sent a dominant Yu Darvish (6-8) back to the mound for the ninth to go for his first complete game since 2014.
+But the result was the same in the Cubs’ fifth consecutive one-run loss.

-“If you just play back the tape it’s almost unbelievable that it turned out this way,” Maddon said.

 Miles Mikolas pitched 7 2/3 innings of two-run ball and Tyler Webb (2-1) got the last out of the eighth for the win.
 Andrew Miller worked the ninth for his sixth save.

 Nicholas Castellanos hit his career-high 27th homer for Chicago (82-74), which dropped four games back of the Brewers for the second NL wild card.
-The Cubs finished with a 51-30 home record after losing their losing their last six games at Wrigley.
+The Cubs finished with a 51-30 home record after losing their losing their last six games of the year at Wrigley.

 It was the first four-game series sweep for St. Louis (89-67) at Chicago’s famed ballpark since May 1921.

-“It kind of seems that we’ve got the magic going,” Edman said.
-“At any point, we know we’re not out of it.”

-Castellanos also scored the first run of the game when he scampered home on Molina’s passed ball in the first.
-But DeJong tied it with his 29th homer , a massive shot to Waveland Avenue in the third.
+Castellanos also scored the first run of the game when he scampered home on Yadier Molina’s passed ball in the first.
+But DeJong tied it with his 29th homer, a massive drive to Waveland Avenue in the third.

 It was still tied when Castellanos led off the sixth with a drive to center for his 16th homer in 49 games since he was acquired in a July 31 trade with Detroit.

 The Cubs were without Kris Bryant for most of the day after the slugger sprained his right ankle trying to beat out a double play in the third.
-He is scheduled for an MRI on Monday after X-rays taken at the ballpark were negative.
+X-rays taken at the ballpark were negative.

 ONE SWEET TUNE